mateusmaaia/hill-cipher/README.md

 # Hill Cipher Challenge (FIAP)

 The challenge was to decript a message using Hill Cipher and a pre-defined non-mod-26 matrix.
-I solved using python3 and numpy lib.
+I solved using python3 and numpy lib, and I will also add the maths here later.

 message = "S Ţ Õ V ŝ Ø O ƙ ó M Ţ Ï E Ű á"